MostafaSensei106/Radix_Pulse/README.md

     ```yaml
     dependencies:
-      radix_pulse: ^1.0.0 # Replace with the latest version
+      radix_Pluse: ^1.0.0 # Replace with the latest version
     ```

 2. Install it from your terminal: